Spices Ethiopia

 Activities

-• The participants and our partners carry out a sectoral export marketing plan (SEMP).
+• The participants and our partners have carried out a sectoral export marketing plan (SEMP).
 This activity improves sector collaboration and should result in a strategic export plan for the Ethiopian spices sector;

 • (Online) training activities, including a market orientation mission to Germany in 2022.
-Also, workshops on export marketing, EU market access requirements (including food safety and HACCP), and CSR (including gender) are organised;
+Additionally, workshops on export marketing, EU market access requirements (including food safety and HACCP), and CSR (including gender) are organised;

 • (Online) coaching by CBI sector experts;

-• Networking and participation in European trade fairs, such as Fi Europe in Frankfurt, Germany from 28-30 November 2023;
+• Networking and participation in European trade fairs, such as Fi Europe in Frankfurt, Germany, from 28-30 November 2023 and FI Europe in Paris, France, from 2-4 December 2025;

-• Capacity building of selected business support organisations in the spices sector.
+• Capacity building of selected business support organisations in the spices sector, such as the Ethiopian Spice Sector Association.
 This involves helping them strengthen their service level.

 Get involved as an importer